 The main downside to running water features is the rapid evaporation rate.
 So, you may need to pump in more water to the pool to cover up for what’s lost through evaporation.

-• FUN POOL FOUNTAIN: Shake up your pool time routine day or night with these fun pool fountain and multicolor LED lights
+- Pool Jet Fountain Light: Shake up your pool time routine day or night with this stylish above ground and inground pool fountain, paired with multicolor LED pool lights

 Considerations When Purchasing a Pool Cooler